-Churchill's role in the war is well known.
-He single-handily prevented England from surrendering to Nazi Germany when even the King of England recommended capitulation.
-Turing saved England from defeat by breaking the Nazi Enigma code, yet this extraordinary act was kept secret until 1974 because of national security procedures.
-After Turing broke the Enigma code, the British were able to intercept messages from the German high command to be able to locate the dreaded U-Boat submarines and know about battle plans in advance.
+Turing and Churchill were two of the most important people responsible for the Allied victory in World War II.
+Churchill prevented England from surrendering to Nazi Germany in the early years of the war when the King of England and some members of parliament recommended capitulation, while Turing broke the Nazi Enigma code, which shortened the war by more than two years and saved millions of lives.
+The British people rewarded Churchill for his incredible bravery by voting him out of office after the war, and they rewarded Turing by forcing him to take female hormones that led him to suicide in 1954.
+The extraordinary and brilliant breaking of the Enigma Code was kept secret until 1974 because of national security procedures.
+After Turing broke the code, the British were able to intercept messages from the German high command to be able to locate the dreaded U-boat submarines and know about battle plans in advance.
 The Nazis never realized that their code had been broken, so their overwhelming military superiority was repeatedly foiled by the British.
-Turing's code-breaking work was so far ahead of the rest of the world and so crucial to British security that it was not released to the United Kingdom National Archives until April 2012, seventy years after it was written and 48 years after he died.
+Turing’s code-breaking work was so far ahead of the rest of the world and so crucial to British security that it was not released to the United Kingdom National Archives until April 2012, 70 years after it was accomplished and 48 years after he died.

 At age six, his teachers noted that he was exceptionally smart.
 At age 13, he designed his own scientific experiments and solved advanced math problems that his math teacher couldn’t even understand.
 At 16, he wrote about and discussed Einstein’s questions about Newton’s laws of motion.
 At age 21, he was graduated from Cambridge University, with highest honors in mathematics.
 At age 22, he became one of the youngest men to receive the honor of being elected a fellow at Cambridge because he proved the central limit theorem.
 At age 23, he presented the theory that led to the world’s first mathematical computation computers called the Universal Turing machine, published advances in mathematics and cryptology and made a multiplier machine.
 In June 1938, at age 25, he received his PhD from Princeton.